Iandiehard/diag-client-lib/README.md

 Diagnostic Client library acts as diagnostic tester library which can be easily linked with any application which wants to send any diagnostic request to server and diagnose the ECU.

-Diagnostic Client library currently supports below Diagnostic Protocols :-
+Diagnostic Client library supports below Diagnostic Protocols :-

 - DoIP
 - UDS